 - Securing customer loyalty by proactively offering actionable services, products and advice

-In Backoffice, the billing system needs to be able to easily allow the configuration of new products, rate plans, combine regulated and unregulated offerings as well as third party service offerings.
+In the back office, the billing system needs to be able to easily allow the configuration of new products, rate plans, combine regulated and unregulated offerings as well as third party service offerings.

 Integration and offering new services and products require adding shopping features to your customer portal, or integrating third party offers in the energy saving and alternative energy offerings in your billing system.